smikhalevski/roqueform/packages/scroll-to-issue-plugin/README.md

     rootField.validate();

     if (rootField.isInvalid()) {
-      // Scroll to the topmost field that has an associated issue rootField.scrollToIssue(0, { behavior: 'smooth' });
+      // Scroll to the issue that is closest to the top left conrner of the document rootField.scrollToIssue(0, { behavior: 'smooth' });
       return;
     }